KxSystems/docs/docs/ref/save.md

 ---
-title: save, rsave keywaords save tables to file | Reference | kdb+ and q documentation
+title: save, rsave keywords save tables to file | Reference | kdb+ and q documentation
 description: save and rsave are q keywords that save global data to file or splayed to a directory.
 author: Stephen Taylor
 ---